 Electrification Design Enhancements

-Advanced Composites Design and Manufacturing
+Advanced Composite Design and Manufacturing

 Expanded Model-Based Definition (MBD) Tools